ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Node.js has a vibrant ecosystem of npm packages that can significantly enhance your API development process.
 These packages provide…</blockquote>

 <h3>4.
-Running Playwright Test Scripts in CloudifyTests Using Node.js - <a href="https://medium.com/@cloudifylab/running-playwright-test-scripts-in-cloudifytests-using-node-js-fc0f9281632f" target="_blank" rel="noopener noreferrer">link</a></h3>
+MERN API Development: Building and Testing API Endpoints in Node.js and Express - <a href="https://medium.com/@anthonysebastinj/api-development-101-building-and-testing-api-endpoints-in-node-js-and-express-e312037d6bb3" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `CloudifyLabs`**
+✍️ **posted by `Anthony Sebastin J`**

-<blockquote>CloudifyTests provides a robust cloud-based testing platform that allows developers to execute their tests effortlessly across multiple…</blockquote>
+<blockquote>A Practical Approach to Building and Testing APIs for Developers</blockquote>

 <h3>5.
 Announcing Gulp v5 - <a href="https://medium.com/gulpjs/announcing-gulp-v5-c67d077dbdb7" target="_blank" rel="noopener noreferrer">link</a></h3>